- Income Tax Slabs

 Process of E-Filing ITR

-The process of E-Filing can be done by 2 ways online and offline.
+The process of E-Filing can be done in 2 ways online and offline ITR filing.

 If an assessee has income less than Rs.5 lakh and decides to file her return offline, she can either download the forms from the income tax website or collect it from an income tax office.

 The filing of ITR online can be done by two processes: